 Go to the Word.

-It is vital to spend time daily in God’s Word – Bible reading and study gives guidance.
+Spending time daily in God’s Word is vital – Bible reading and study gives guidance.
+Meditate on God’s character.
 The Scriptures are the voice of God and where the Spirit does his best work.

-“But his delight is in the law of the Lord, and in His law he meditates day and night.
-He shall be like a tree planted by he rivers of water, that brings forth its fruit in its season, whose leaf also shall not wither; and whatever he does shall prosper.” - Psalm 1:2-3 "Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience." - Col. 3:12
+“But his delight is in the law of the Lord, and His law he meditates day and night.
+He shall be like a tree planted by he rivers of water, that brings forth its fruit in its season, whose leaf also shall not wither; and whatever he does shall prosper.” – Psalm 1:2-3

 Pray.